 - Do you have any specific needs in your life for which we can pray with you?

-The results were exciting with 23 prospective families located who are now being praying for and contacted.
+The results were exciting, with 23 prospective families located who are now being prayed for and contacted.

 I encourage you to give this creative and practical outreach effort a try.